sandialabs/WecOptTool/docs/source/tutorials.rst

 The second and third tutorials use the `AquaHarmonics`_ and `LUPA`_ WECs, respectively, and provide more robust optimization examples illustrating more complex cases of the WEC body, power take-off, applied forces, and constraints.
 These tutorials each have two parts, which are similar in structure to the second and third parts of Tutorial 1.

     - :doc:`_examples/tutorial_2_AquaHarmonics`: Two part example with a realistic power take-off system and co-design study.
+You can find an extended version
     - :doc:`_examples/tutorial_3_LUPA`: Two part example with multiple bodies, multiple degrees of freedom, irregular waves, a mooring system, and realistic constraints.

 The fourth tutorial uses the `Pioneer WEC` model, which includes a unique pitch resonator PTO system.
 This tutorial illustrates how to use WecOptTool to implement and optimize control strategies for less common PTO archetypes.